VerenaK90/Clonal_hematopoiesis/README.md

   - dplyr v1.0.9
   - scales v1.2.1

-We have bundled R functions to model drift and selection in growing and homeostatic tissues in the R package FLORENCE.
-Please download and install from (https://github.com/VerenaK90/FLORENCE/tree/paper) and refer to the accompanying vignette for further information on FLORENCE.
+We have bundled R functions to model drift and selection in growing and homeostatic tissues in the R package SCIFER.
+Please download and install from (https://github.com/VerenaK90/SCIFER/tree/paper) and refer to the accompanying vignette for further information on SCIFER.

 Download and install python3 and pyABC von your computer.